Yan-data/Amazon-Price-Alert/README.md

 # Amazon price alert

-Amazon price alert is a to scrape the price of a product on amazon every 24 hours, track and store the prices into CSV file.
+Amazon price alert is a to scrape the price of a product on amazon every 24 hours, track and store the prices into PostgresQL database.
 When the price is lower then an alert price, you can also get an email.

 ## Table of Contents